Getting Good at AI: A Marketer’s Guide to Prompt Engineering

 Now we’re getting somewhere.
 That kind of clarity allows an AI tool like Celeste to dig into relevant dimensions, frame comparisons properly, and structure the output with actual decision value.

 And it’s not just helpful for you—it reduces hallucinations and ambiguity in the model’s response.
 As Grewal notes in the same HBR piece, one of the most effective ways to improve generative AI output is by using structured prompts and augmenting models with clearly framed instructions.
+For teams operating across multiple publishers, layering TRIM prompts on top of an enterprise-grade paid search platform makes it easier to pull consistent, cross-channel answers from the same source of truth instead of stitching together siloed reports.

 Putting TRIM into practice